-- Walking the trail up to the Tiger’s Nest complex is challenging due to the altitude, but the slow pace leaves you with plenty of time to soak up the magnificent views.
-Buddhist legend has it that this immensely sacred monastery was founded by Guru Rinpoche, who flew in over the mountains aboard a mystical tigress.
-Incense and ritual chanting fill the air in shrines and meditation caves, where the monks will ensure you are thoroughly blessed.
+Taktsang Palphug Monastery, also known as the Tiger’s Nest, in its seemingly precarious position clinging to the steep mountainside, is an iconic sight.
+Walking the trail up to the monastery complex is often very challenging due to the altitude, but the necessarily slower pace leaves plenty of time to soak up the magnificent views.
+Intrepid travellers can stay overnight just above the monastery and drop down to it at dawn.
+Buddhist legend has it that this immensely sacred monastery was founded by Guru Rinpoche, who is said to have arrived in the mountains aboard a mystical flying tigress.
+Incense and ritual chanting fill the air in each shrine and meditation cave, where you can receive numerous blessings from the monks.

 Its name means ‘Fortress on a Heap of Jewels’, but perhaps the greatest treasure of the Rinpung Dzong is the panorama over the valley from its fortress-like walls.
 Outside there is a flat section of ground where, during the annual tsechu festival, masked monks spin joyfully to the beat of drums as their efforts are wildly applauded by visitors from neighbouring villages.
 For yet more spectacular views over Paro Valley, a short drive beyond Rinpung Dzong brings you to a lighthouse-like structure.
 It was once a watchtower and now accommodates the National Museum.
 Thick, round walls protect collections of fierce-looking festival masks, historic weaponry and thangkas - scroll cloths painted with natural pigments to depict various deities and legends - giving historic depth to the frequent celebrations.

 Find peaceful moments in monasteries and temples, and experience Paro’s distinctive, small-town feel.
 Wander through Bumthang’s green fields and Phobjikha valleys where the Black Necked Cranes land.